 Herman Ng, Principal Consultant

-He has also performed the function of the Compliance and EHS Manager in American multinational company, thus understanding the operational aspect and legal requirements of importing, exporting, storing and transporting DG via sea and air (Europe / USA to Singapore and redistributed to the regions).
+He worked as Appointed Safety Inspector and Senior Safety Advisor in the Hazardous Chemicals (HAZCHEM) Branch and Major Hazard Facility (MHF) Unit for Workplace Health and Safety Queensland, Australia.
+He also performed the function of the Compliance and EHS Manager in American multinational company, thus understanding the operational aspect and legal requirements of importing, exporting, storing and transporting DG via sea and air (Europe / USA to Singapore and redistributed to the regions).
 He has also undertaken the integration of HSSE management systems and audits of their chemical supply chain in China and Taiwan.

 To gain the maritime and terminal perspective of shipping dangerous goods, Herman had worked as a maritime safety consultant for a ship classification society and a superintendent in a marine terminal handling bulk liquid cargoes.